Monukumar1000bc/smscampaign/readme.txt

 = development =
 * Enhancement: Ultimate member phone field automatically adds space in the number, and user is unable to login with phone
-* Enhancement: In advanced setting, country listing is now being loaded viaajax for faster page speed
+* Enhancement: In advanced setting, country listing is now being loaded via ajax for faster page speed
 * Enhancement: Abandoned cart sms will be sent using XML API for better performance
 * Enhancement: Added more strings for translation
 * Enhancement: Different message will be shown if mobile number is blank* Enhancement: Compatibility with besa theme
 * Enhancement: Compatibility with twenty twenty two theme
 * Enhancement: Compatibility with AST Pro plugin
+* Enhancement: Compatibility fix for https://wordpress.org/plugins/fluid-checkout/
+* Enhancement: Auto detect OTP on mobile
+* Enhancement: Compatibility with login/signup popup plugin(only for popup)
+* Enhancement: added placeholder in sms alert phone field in Elementor form
+* Bugfix: jQuery conflict issue
 * Bugfix: When hide default login form then login with otp form is showing in footer in urna theme
 * Bugfix: On checkout page when create account checkbox is unchecked then checkout button is not restored to default, if post verify enable on checkout page
 * Bugfix: If otp for register is disabled still mobile field was added in userswp form
-* Bugfix: Compatibility fix with elementor multi step form
+* Bugfix: Compatibility fix with elementor multi step form* Bugfix: signup with mobile in fizza theme was not working
+* Bugfix: if otp for checkout is disabled then number with country code does not merge with country selector at checkout page
+* Bugfix: woodmart theme login with otp at sidebar was not working
+* Bugfix: when hide default login form is enabled then at checkout page, login with otp is showing on load it should be appeared on click

 = 3.5.3 =
 * Enhancement: Affiliate Manager hooks implemented